Note: archiving of WordPress activity log events is available in the premium edition of the WP Security Audit Log plugin.

 Viewing the Audit Trail in the Archiving Database

-Once you enable archiving and alerts from the WordPress security audit trail are archived, a drop down menu will be available in the Audit Log Viewer that allows you to select which database to view, as shown in the below screenshot.
+Once you enable archiving and events from the WordPress security audit trail are archived, a drop down menu will be available in the Audit Log Viewer that allows you to select which database to view, as shown in the below screenshot.

 Note that all the premium features, such as WordPress report and activity log search fully support the archiving database.
-Therefore when creating a report, or searching for specific activity, if there are alerts in the archiving database that match the criteria you will be alerted about it and can select to view such alerts as well, or include them in the reports.
+Therefore when creating a report, or searching for specific activity, if there are events in the archiving database that match the criteria you will be alerted about it and can select to view such alerts as well, or include them in the reports.

 Refer to the Database & Integration tools getting started guide for more information on the add-on and its other features.